microsoft/cask/docs/GenerateKeyPseudoCode.md

     - 1 byte for size and kind
     - 4 bytes for CRC32 checksum
 1. Generate 256 bits of cryptographically secure random data.
 Store the result at the beginning of the generated key.
-1. Write zero to the next byte (padding to maintain 3-byte alignment).
+1. Write 0x00 to the next byte (padding to maintain 3-byte alignment).
 1. base64url decode provider data and store the result in the next N bytes.
 1. Write CASK signature [0x25, 0x04, 0x09] ("JQQJ", base64-decoded) to the next 3 bytes.
 1. base64url decode provider signature and store the result in the next 3 bytes.